 No significant risks related to corruption were identified through the risk assessment.

-More information on Group risk management and risk assurance can be found in the Annual Report on pages 84 to 95.
+More information on Group risk management and risk assurance can be found in our Annual Report on pages 76 to 87.

 Communication and training about anti-corruption policies and procedures